dtonon/nstart/APPS-INTEGRATION.md

 ## Custom relays

-While Nstart creates a 10002 event with random picked relays from a selected pool by default , apps can overwrite these read and write relays using the `arr` (read relays) and `awr` (write relays) params.
+While Nstart creates a 10002 event with random picked relays from a selected pool by default, apps can overwrite these read and write relays using the `arr` (read relays) and `awr` (write relays) params.
 More relays can be passed, separated by commas.
 For example:

 ```
 http://nstart.me/?an=Coracle&at=web&ac=https://coracle.social&arr=wss://relay.damus.io&awr=wss://nos.lol,wss://wss://offchain.pub